 In addition, any investment product that takes on greater risk should be subject to greater scrutiny and justification, and will fall into the category of non-specified investments.
-Should the Chief Finance Officer determine that the authority would wish to make use of higher risk investment products this will be brought to Cabinet as a specific change to the Annual Investment Strategy in order that the decision to use such instruments receives proper consideration by those charged with governance.

 3) Investments methods and techniques

 The Council may enter into any type of investment instrument categorised as a specified investment, as listed above.